-Table 27 - Troubleshooting
+Table 24 - Troubleshooting

-PROBLEM POTENTAIL CAUSE SOLUTION Is a fault code indicated?
+PROBLEM POTENTAIL CAUSE SOLUTION Circuit breaker tripping If incoming circuit breaker continually trips when VFD starts, the breaker and cable sizes should be sized by a certified electrician.
+Increase breaker size is recommended by electrician.
+Unit does not power up Blown fuses Replace fuses on power board and chassis.
+See Section 7 for fuse locations.
+If fuses keep blowing, troubleshoot the following systems: • Fans • Power Board • Control Board • IGBTS Is a fault code indicated?
 Based on the fault code, resolve any factors that are likely causing the fault.
 Clear the fault by pressing both arrow keys on the keypad or by cycling input power OFF/ON.
-Are the remote switches AUX1 and AUX2 closed?
+Motor not running Are the remote switches AUX1 and AUX2 closed?
 Check the status of the switches or jumpers connected to AUX1 and AUX2 on the Control Terminals.
 The LCD display indicates the status of AUX terminals in the default display mode.
 All AUX terminals must be closed for the motor to run in AUTO mode.
 Are the signals to the Control Terminals corrupted?
 Shielded cable is required for AUX terminal switch leads longer than 20 ft.
 Regular wire will induce capacitance in the line and corrupt control signals.
 Shielded cable is recommended for all Control signal cables.
-Motor not running Is the keypad in MAN or OFF mode?
+Is the keypad in MAN or OFF mode?
 The keypad will override signals on the Control Terminals when OFF or MAN is selected.
 Keypad must be in AUTO mode for external control signals to control the motor.
 Is the maximum frequency set at 0 Hz?
 Check the maximum frequency by using the keypad to navigate MAIN MENU>CHANGE PARAMETER VALUES>OPERATING PARAMETERS>MAX FREQUENCY.
 Are the input terminals L1 and L2 energized?
 Green LED D9 on the Master Control printed wiring board should be on to indicate board is powered.
 Green flashing D16 indicates the program is running.
-If no LEDs are lit on the PWB, check the main input fuses or breaker.
-Check the secondary circuit fuses.
-See Figure 45 - Figure 47 for fuse locations.
-Motor is turning the wrong direction Phase sequence on output terminals U/T1, V/T2, W/T3 is out of order Swap any two of the three motor leads on the output terminals.
+If no LEDs are lit on the PWB, check the main input fuses or breaker, then check secondary fuses.
+See Figure 30 - Figure 32 for fuse locations.
+Motor is turning the wrong direction Real Time Clock (RTC) clearing or not providing fault time stamps Dead battery Replace CR2032 battery, located on Control Board beneath graphic display.

-9 ROUTINE INSPECTION AND MAINTENANCE
+7 ROUTINE INSPECTION AND MAINTENANCE

-The unit should be inspected and cleaned at least annually or more frequently if it is located in an excessively warm or dusty environment.
+The unit should be inspected and cleaned at least annually or more frequently if it is in an excessively warm or dusty environment.